 The simple combination of chicken and taco toppings make a great little meal.
 Both corn or flour tortillas work here.
 Try serving with Roasted Tomatillo Salsa for a green, zesty and lively twist.

-A single chile powder is important here rather than a chili powder, which is a blend of spices used for chili recipes.
+A single chile powder is important here rather than a chili powder (with an i), which is a blend of spices used for chili recipes.
 If you have a New Mexico Chile Powder, it’s a wonderful choice.
 Ancho Chile Powder is a good substitute.

-If you use ground Chipotle Chile, which is ground smoked jalapeno peppers, you’ll add a smoky flavor to these tacos.
+Chipotle Chile Powder, which is ground smoked jalapeno peppers, will add a smoky flavor to these tacos.
 Chipotles are fully ripened jalapenos, meaning they’ve been allowed to mature and turn red on the vine.
 They are dried by smoking and it takes about ten pounds of fresh peppers to make one pound of dried.
 Chipotles are native to Mexico but the canned versions with adobo sauce have become wildly popular in the United States.

 You can’t just take a corn tortilla out of the package and fill it with taco ingredients.
 They’ll be rubbery and break.
 You have warm them into a pliable taco shell.
 I’ve always found the Rick Bayless method to yield best results.
 Drizzle about three tablespoons of water over a clean kitchen towel.
 Wrap your corn tortillas in the towel.
 Slide the package into a gallon sized plastic bag.
 Don’t seal the bag.
 Microwave the tortillas at 50% power for four minutes.
 This creates a steamy packet.
 Let sit 2 -3 minutes inside package before making tacos.